cbonoz/ethnyc25/contracts/README.md

 npx hardhat test nodejs
 ```

+### To update contract in app

+This contract project uses forge foundry for builds https://book.getfoundry.sh/reference/forge/forge-build

+Compiling contracts:
+`yarn build`

+Applying the contract changes
+`yarn apply` # compiles and copies the ABI contents to the active project automatically.

 ### Make a deployment to Sepolia

 This project includes an example Ignition module to deploy the contract.
 You can deploy this module to a locally simulated chain or to Sepolia.